Briansim74/Market-Microstructure-Model-Limit-Order-Book-Simulation/README.md

 - PnL sensitivity to market structure
 - Cancellation behaviour and queue priority

+## Market Context
+Modern electronic markets are driven by:
+- Order flow imbalance
+- Queue position effects
+- Liquidity fragmentation
+- Cancellation-driven microstructure noise

+This project was built to better understand how these mechanisms interact and how they impact execution outcomes in a controlled environment.

 ## Core Features

 | Feature                    | Description                                                                      |